EnitanM/DevSecOps/Week04/README.md

 2. Navigate back to the home page.
 Click on the pipeline > Credentials > Under "Stores scoped to SeniorCapstoneTeam1" select the pipeline folder > 'Add domain'
 3. Domain Name = "Azure".
 Description = "add your description". *Example "credentials for azure-related services"*
 4. 'Add Credentials' > Kind = 'Azure Service Principal' > Client ID = enter provided client ID > Client Secret = Enter provided secret > Tenant ID = Enter provided tenant ID > ID = "AZURE_CONTAINER_REGISTRY" > Description = "add your description". *Example "credentials for azure container registry"* > Create
+*The multibranch pipeline will also be updated later to only push images from a specific branch to the registry*

 ## Suggested structure to view personal repositories
 1. Create a copy of the Jenkinsfile.container file on your local machine.
 Rename it to Jenkinsfile-'YourName'.container